Skip to main content

 Park History

-Araguaia was established in 1959 as one of Brazil's pioneering conservation areas, created to protect the unique island ecosystems and abundant wildlife of Ilha do Bananal.
-The park's establishment recognized the area's exceptional biodiversity and its importance for fish spawning, waterfowl breeding, and as a refuge for large mammals increasingly threatened by agricultural expansion in central Brazil.
-Throughout its history, the park has faced significant management challenges including limited resources, indigenous land rights issues, illegal fishing, and conflicts with surrounding cattle ranching operations.
-More recent decades have seen improved management through partnerships with indigenous communities, enhanced enforcement, and greater recognition of the park's global significance for biodiversity conservation in transitional ecosystems between the Amazon and Cerrado.
+Araguaia was established on 31 December 1959 as one of Brazil's pioneering conservation areas, created to protect the unique island ecosystems and abundant wildlife of Ilha do Bananal.
+[1] The park's boundaries were adjusted by Decree No. 84,844 on 24 June 1980, setting the area at 562,312 hectares.
+In 2006, President Lula signed a decree recognizing the Inãwébohona Indigenous Territory within the park's boundaries, affecting a significant portion of the protected area.
+Throughout its history, the park has faced management challenges including limited resources, indigenous land rights issues, illegal fishing, and conflicts with surrounding cattle ranching operations.
+More recent decades have seen improved management through partnerships with indigenous communities, enhanced enforcement, and greater recognition of the park's global significance for biodiversity conservation.

 Major Trails And Attractions

-The park's most distinctive feature is Bananal Island, the largest fluvial island in the world.
-The extensive network of waterways, including the Araguaia River and its tributaries, creates a unique landscape that transforms dramatically between seasons.
-The park contains numerous natural beaches along the river, crystal-clear lakes, and pristine cerrado vegetation.
-Traditional indigenous territories within and around the park add cultural significance, while the seasonal flooding creates spectacular mirror-like surfaces across vast areas, offering extraordinary photographic opportunities and wildlife viewing experiences.
+The park's most distinctive feature is Bananal Island, the world's largest fluvial island, bounded by the main Araguaia River and the Javaés channel.
+[1] The extensive network of waterways creates a unique landscape that transforms dramatically between seasons.
+The park contains natural beaches along the river, crystal-clear lakes, and pristine cerrado vegetation.
+Traditional indigenous territories within and around the park add cultural significance, while the seasonal flooding creates spectacular mirror-like surfaces across vast areas offering extraordinary wildlife viewing and photographic opportunities.

 Visitor Facilities And Travel

 Access to Araguaia National Park is extremely limited due to its remote location, seasonal flooding, and restricted visitor policies designed to minimize impacts on sensitive ecosystems and indigenous territories.
-The park has minimal visitor infrastructure with access typically requiring special permits, advance coordination with park authorities, and travel by boat during the dry season when river levels allow navigation.
-Visitor activities are restricted primarily to authorized research, traditional use by indigenous communities, and limited ecotourism with approved operators.
-The nearest towns are São Miguel do Araguaia in Goiás and Caseara in Tocantins, both requiring additional travel by four-wheel drive vehicles and boats to reach park boundaries.
-The park is most accessible during the dry season from May through September, though even then conditions are challenging and facilities are minimal.
+The park has minimal visitor infrastructure; access typically requires special permits, advance coordination with park authorities (ICMBio, with a local office in Pium, Tocantins), and travel by boat during the dry season.
+[1] Visitor activities are restricted primarily to authorized research, traditional use by indigenous communities, and limited ecotourism with approved operators.
+The park is most accessible during the dry season from May through September.

 Conservation And Sustainability

-Conservation efforts focus on protecting seasonal floodplain habitats, maintaining free-flowing river systems, and preserving habitat for endangered aquatic and terrestrial species including giant river otters, marsh deer, hyacinth macaws, and migratory fish populations.
-The park works closely with indigenous Karajá communities who have ancestral territories overlapping with park boundaries, integrating traditional ecological knowledge and resource management practices into conservation strategies.
-Monitoring programs track wildlife populations, fish spawning success, and hydrological patterns to understand ecosystem health and detect changes that may result from upstream dam construction or climate change.
-Threats include illegal fishing, cattle grazing, fire, and potential impacts from hydroelectric development on the Araguaia River system.
-The park represents a critical conservation anchor in central Brazil's increasingly fragmented landscape, requiring sustained investment and regional cooperation to maintain the ecological processes that support its exceptional biodiversity.
+Conservation efforts focus on protecting seasonal floodplain habitats, maintaining free-flowing river systems, and preserving habitat for endangered species including giant river otters, marsh deer, hyacinth macaws, and migratory fish populations such as the pirarucu.
+The park works closely with indigenous Karajá and Javaé communities who have ancestral territories overlapping with park boundaries, integrating traditional ecological knowledge into conservation strategies.
+[1] Threats include illegal fishing, cattle grazing, fire, and potential impacts from hydroelectric development on the Araguaia River system.
+The park represents a critical conservation anchor in central Brazil's increasingly fragmented landscape.

 Visitor Ratings